Export or move composite food products

 - 8350 to export or move your composite food product to the EU and Northern Ireland

 - 8351 to transit through, or store your composite food product in the EU or Northern Ireland

 Your EU or Northern Ireland importer or agent must complete a private attestation for composite food products if both of the following apply:

-- the products are shelf-stable (not chilled or frozen)
+- the products are shelf-stable (not stored chilled or frozen)

 - the products do not contain processed meat